-- Salvation Army corps members are known as soldiers / adherents - Soldiers worship at their local Corps (church) and may wear a uniform. - Local Officers are those holding positions of leadership such as Corps Sergeant Major, Young People's Sergeant Major, Women's Ministries Secretary, Community Care Ministries Secretary, Bandmaster, etc. and various other leadership positions.
-These are voluntary and unpaid. - Salvation Army Officers are full-time paid clergy (Ministers of Religion), trained and commissioned (ordained) by The Salvation Army.
-Officers have different ranks and wear uniform. - When a soldier decides to become an Officer, they enter The Salvation Army College for Officer Training (CFOT) as a Cadet.
-Once commissioned (ordained) they are promoted to the rank of Lieutenant.
-After further study and 5 years of service they are promoted to Captain and after 20 years of service they become a Major. - Higher ranks such as Lieutenant Colonel, Colonel and Commissioner are gained on merit and appointed by the General (the world leader).
+- Salvation Army corps members are known as soldiers/adherents/friends. - Soldiers worship at their local corps (church) and may wear a uniform. - Local officers are those holding positions of leadership, such as corps sergeant-major, young people's sergeant-major, women's ministries secretary, community care ministries secretary, bandmaster, etc., and various other leadership positions.
+These are voluntary and unpaid. - Salvation Army officers are full-time paid clergy (ministers of religion), trained and commissioned (ordained) by The Salvation Army.
+Officers have different ranks and wear uniforms. - When a soldier decides to become an officer, they enter The Salvation Army College for Officer Training (CFOT) as a cadet.
+Once commissioned (ordained) they are promoted to the rank of lieutenant.
+After further study and five years of service, they are promoted to captain, and after 15 years of service, they become a major. - Higher ranks, such as lieut.-colonel, colonel and commissioner, are gained on merit and appointed by the General (the world leader).

-ACTIVITY 1 - MISSION AND VISION
+Who is The Salvation Army?

+Activity 1: Mission, Vision, & Values

 What do you know about The Salvation Army?
-(Write down what comes to mind when thinking about The Salvation Army.)
+(Write down what comes about The Salvation Army.) to mind when thinking

 What do you think is its mission/purpose?
 (Why are they doing it?)

-ACTIVITY 2 - HISTORY

-What happened on these dates?
+Activity 2: History What happened on these dates?
 Fill in the timeline.

-ACTIVITY 3 - STRUCTURE
+1865

+1867

+1878

+1882

+1896

+1909

+Activity 3: Structure

-In the space provided, write the title that goes with each description.
+In the space provided, write the title that goes with each description:

-- 1. A corps/church member - 2.
-A corps/church leader - 3.
-A Minister/Pastor/Reverend - 4.
-A Salvation Army soldier, who is called by God to become an officer and enters the The Salvation Army's College for Officers Training (CFOT) becomes a - 5.
-A cadet who has successfully completed two years of Salvation Army Training College is commissioned (ordained) as an officer with the rank of - 6.
-An officer who has successfully completed 5 years of service as a Lieutenant becomes promoted to the rank of - An Officer who has successfully completed 10 years of service as a Captain is promoted to the rank of - 8.
+1. A corps/church member 2.
+A corps/church leader 3.
+A minister/pastor/reverend 4.
+A Salvation Army soldier, who is called by God to become an officer and enters The Salvation Army College for Officer Training (CFOT) becomes a 5.
+A cadet who has successfully completed a period of practical training and academic study through the CFOT is commissioned (ordained) as an officer with the rank of 6.
+An officer who has successfully completed five years of service as a lieutenant becomes promoted to the rank of 7.
+An officer who has successfully completed 15 years of service is promoted to the rank of 8.
 An officer promoted and appointed by the General.
-This is a positional appointment based on merit and service and involves greater responsibilities - 9.
-An officer promoted and appointed by the General.
-This is a positional appointment based on merit and service and involves greater responsibilities such as oversight of a Territory - 10.
-An officer elected by The Salvation Army world leaders to be the Head (world leader) of the organization
+This is a positional appointment based on merit and service and involves greater responsibilities 9.
+An officer promoted and appointed by the General to a position based on merit and service that involves greater responsibilities, such as oversight of a territory 10. .
+An officer elected by The Salvation Army's senior leaders from around the world to be the head (world leader) of the organization